Classical Verification of Quantum Computations in Linear Time: Analysis of , the Switch Gadget Technique Part

 \end{thm}

-The difference of this theorem from Theorem \ref{thm:7.3} is the client might send additional messages to the server.
-Notice that the client-side messages in $\fpreRSPV_{\geq 2.b}$ will not take $\bK^{(\helper)}$ as inputs, we are able to reduce this theorem to Theorem \ref{thm:pht} by constructing an adversary that simulates these messages: \begin{proof} Note that in each step of $\fpreRSPV_{\geq 2.b}$, the client's messages are output of some algorithms which take $(\bK^{(i)})_{i\in [0,L]}$ and $\bTheta$ as inputs, and $\bK^{(\helper)}$ is not used any more.
-Consider an adversary $\fAdv_{\geq 2.b}$ that violates \eqref{eq:helperprtl}.
+The difference of this theorem from Theorem \ref{thm:pht} is the client might send additional messages to the server.
+Notice that the client-side messages in $\fpreRSPV_{\geq 2.b}$ do not take $\bK^{(\switch)}$ as inputs, we are able to reduce this theorem to Theorem \ref{thm:pht} by constructing an adversary that simulates these messages. \begin{proof}[Proof of Theorem \ref{thm:7.3}] Note that in each step of $\fpreRSPV_{\geq 2.b}$, the client's messages are output of some algorithms which take $(\bK^{(i)})_{i\in [0,L]}$ and $\bTheta$ as inputs, and $\bK^{(\switch)}$ is not used any more.
+Consider an adversary $(\fAdv_{2.a},\fAdv_{\geq 2.b})$ that violates \eqref{eq:switchprtl}.
 We can construct an adversary for breaking Theorem \ref{thm:pht} as follows: \begin{enumerate} \item[0.]
-The initial state is where $\fAddPhaseWithHelper_{1}$ is the first step in $\fAddPhaseWithHelper$ (where the client sends lookup tables that encode the phases).
-By Lemma \ref{lem:5.2} we know \eqref{eq:94ol} is claw-free for $\bK^{(\helper)}$. \item The adversary goes through the Hadamard test with the client. \item The adversary simulates all the client side messages in $\fpreRSPV_{\geq 2.b}$ using $(\bK^{(i)})_{i\in [0,L]}$ and $\bTheta$; \item Run $\fAdv_{\geq 2.b}$ with the simulated messages. \end{enumerate} \eqref{eq:94ol} satisfies the conditions required in Theorem \ref{thm:pht}.
-Since \eqref{eq:helperprtlpassing} holds we know the first case in Theorem \ref{thm:pht} is not true.
-Then the violation of \eqref{eq:helperprtl} implies a violation of the second case in Theorem \ref{thm:pht}, where $D$, $D^\prime$ in Theorem \ref{thm:pht} translate to: \begin{itemize} \item $D$ corresponds to $\fAdv_{\geq 2.b}$ run on the simulated messages. \item $D^\prime$ corresponds to $\fAdv_{\geq 2.b}^{blind}$ on simulated messages. \end{itemize} This completes the proof. \end{proof} \paragraph{Implications for later proofs} The implication of Theorem \ref{thm:7.3} is, in the protocol analysis later, we can first use this theorem to replace the adversary by an adversary that only queries the blinded oracle.
-Especially, the lookup tables used in $\fAddPhaseWithHelper$ are encrypted under the helper keys, making this part of the oracle blinded implies the tables seem completely random in the adversary's view.
+The initial state is where $\fAddPhaseWithswitch_{1}$ is the first step in $\fAddPhaseWithswitch$ (where the client sends lookup tables that encode the phases).
+By Lemma \ref{lem:5.2a} we know \eqref{eq:94ol} is claw-free for $\bK^{(\switch)}$. \item The adversary executes $\fHadamardTest(\bK^{(\switch)};1^\kappa)$ with the client.
+It runs the code of $\fAdv_{2.a}$ in this step. \item The adversary simulates all the client side messages in $\fpreRSPV_{\geq 2.b}$ using $(\bK^{(i)})_{i\in [0,L]}$ and $\bTheta$.
+Run $\fAdv_{\geq 2.b}$ with the simulated messages. \end{enumerate} \eqref{eq:94ol} satisfies the conditions required in Theorem \ref{thm:pht}.
+Since \eqref{eq:switchprtlpassing} holds we know the first case in Theorem \ref{thm:pht} is not true.
+Then the violation of \eqref{eq:switchprtl} implies a violation of the second case in Theorem \ref{thm:pht}, where $D$, $D^\prime$ in Theorem \ref{thm:pht} translate to: \begin{itemize} \item $D$ corresponds to $\fAdv_{\geq 2.b}$ run on simulated messages. \item $D^\prime$ corresponds to $\fAdv_{\geq 2.b}^{blind}$ run on simulated messages. \end{itemize} This completes the proof. \end{proof} \paragraph{Implication for later proofs} The implication of Theorem \ref{thm:7.3} is, in the protocol analysis later, we can first use this theorem to replace the adversary by an adversary that only queries the blinded oracle.
+Especially, the phase information used in $\fAddPhaseWithswitch$ is encrypted under the switch gadget keys, blinding this part of the oracle implies the secrecy of phase information in later steps.